harvesthill/reddit-wiki-archive/steroids/index.md

 At your age you're fortunate to be easily able to pack on slabs of lean mass *without using steroids as a crutch*.
 It's *not worth the risk* when you've got so many years and so many natural gains still ahead of you.
 You've barely even started out yet. **Good luck**.

+## What's safe?

+For hypogonadal patients *under the age of 25* the standard of care medical professionals advise for the treatment of low Testosterone levels is either (**a**) *hCG* or (**b**) *Clomid monotherapy*.
+Each option has its own unique side effects, relative merits and disadvantages—but either one of these two options are far safer, and nowhere near risking the debilitating negative side effects that can come as a consequence of AAS mismanagement or abuse.

 🚫 🔞 🚫 🔞 🚫 🔞

+## What are the different risks?

 &gt;“Anabolic steroids have been reported to induce psychiatric side effects such as *aggression* and *depression*.
 Adolescence represents an *extremely sensitive neurodevelopmental period* to influence by *detrimental effects*.”